cu-mkp/research-teaching-companion/content/resources/activity-sheets/breadmolding_resources-for-the-instructor.md

 [<u>http://www.kookhistorie.nl/index.htm</u>](http://www.kookhistorie.nl/index.htm)

 ### Primary sources on the uses of bread in the early modern workshop
-If you have time, search in other sources for other uses are made of bread in the workshop:
+If you have time, search in additional primary sources for other uses for bread in the workshop:
 -   Alessio Piemontese, *Book of Secrets* (1555); various English versions on EEBO; French versions on Gallica; Italian versions...
 -   (For English: Search for Ruscelli, Girolamo, *The secretes of the